rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Bob: "I changed the interface, you can now pass new parameters to control how the data is processed"
 Alice: "I changed the module, you can now use new functions (combinators) to manipulate the data"

-Functions have properties and types, theorists can use these to reason about code.
-Parameters are great for tweaking and experimenting, engineers love to tweak things.
+Functions are great for reasoning about code, parameters are great for tweaking and experimenting.
 Alice’s deductive approach can really be beneficial when writing code, probably more than when troubleshooting empirically implemented code.
 Let's get a little philosophical:

 Alice: "Ideal code to me is one I would still be proud of after 10 years"
 Bob: "If you think about your 10 year old code as perfect, you learned nothing in these 10 years"
 Alice: "I am looking for something as timeless as mathematics"
 Carol: "Mathematics keeps improving and changing I am sure, everything does"
-Alice: "No, it only grows, it has not changed its mind in 100+ years"
+Alice: "No, it only grows, it has not changed its mind in over 100 years"

 This is almost an exact copy of a conversation I had with some of my coworkers.
 The immutability analogy I have used before works well here: mathematics is immutable while empirical sciences mutate in-place.
 Bob's argument is partially valid as there is a lot of engineering going into coding and that is likely to keep changing[^eng].
-Also, there is an engineering cost of formal verification[^mathcost].
+Also, formal verification has a maintenance cost[^mathcost] making me question how realistic Alice's dream is.
 Can you think about code examples that aged very well?

 [^eng]: E.g. consider performance improvements that can be made to my `partitionSecondEithers`.
 Note, Haskell code that is implemented using constructors and pattern matching only does not take advantage of rewrite rules that are already in place for combinators like `foldr`.
 Compare my code to the source of [_add_blank_target `paritionEithers`](https://hackage.haskell.org/package/base-4.17.0.0/docs/src/Data.Either.html#partitionEithers) in `Data.Either`.

-[^mathcost]: Consider refactoring `partitionSecondEithers` to use `foldr`.
-If property proofs were somehow included in source code (e.g. if this was a dependently typed language), then these will now need to be refactored.
-If Liquid Haskell is used, the verification could break and may require extra work as well.
+[^mathcost]: If you use a PL with a proof assistant features and write proofs for your programs, a refactoring will have additional cost of rethinking the proofs.
+This could be not an issue with Liquid Haskell, which does the proofs for you, but still may require extra work if the logic solver needs extra help.
+Consider refactoring `partitionSecondEithers` (annotated as before) to use `foldr`, Liquid Haskell will tell you that your code is unsafe.
+It is interesting to note that QuickCheck-like property tests maintain very well.

 _side_note_start
 We consider PLs that reach a certain threshold of usage as immortal.